hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am pursuing the M.Sc. in Economics at the London School of Economics and Political Science.
 Previously, I studied Economics and Sociology at Heidelberg University.
-I grew up in Gelnhausen, a lovely old town situated in the Hessian Kinzig Valley.
+I grew up in Gelnhausen, a lovely old town situated in the Hessian Kinzig Valley east of Frankfurt.

-My interests are in the fields of Public and Labour Economics, such as inequality or un(der)employment, and other issues connected to economics as a social science.
-I have written my two bachelor theses on inequality within the pandemic and the determinants of public funding.
-Previously, I have worked as a research and teaching assistant on qualitative and quantitative projects in the realms of Behavioural Economics, Environmental Economics, (Macro) Labour Economics, Gender Studies, and Demographics.
+My interests are in the fields of Public and Labour Economics, such as gender and income inequality and the policies associated with the fights against them.
+I have written my two bachelor theses on the regional inequalities within the pandemic and welfare policy.
+Since 2019, I have worked as research and teaching assistant on a range of quantitative projects of which the majority may broadly be summarised under the umbrella term of ''applied microeconomics'' (e.g. gender and environmental economics, demography).

-Besides academia, I have interned at the German Ministry of Finance and the German National Parliament, where I worked on policy issues and witnessed first hand how research is employed in political decision making.
+Outside academia, I had the privilege to see how academic advise is interpreted and implemented by policy makers in the German Parliament and Ministry of Finance.

-In my freetime, I enjoy playing football, learning languages, and helping people to unionise.
+In my free time, I enjoy playing and watching football, learning languages, and support people to unionise.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.